Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 ###### Fig 11: DeepVariant Model Workflow [(3)](#References)

-As figure 11 (Left) shows, DeepVariant takes as input aligned reads, and predicts Genotype Likelihoods for Homozygous Reference (Same as reference), Heterezygous, or Homozygous Alteranate (Non-reference).
-Based on that, it emits a variant call if highest likelihood is for  Heterezygous or Homozygous Alteranate. uses CNN.
+As figure 11 (Left) shows, DeepVariant takes as input aligned reads, and predicts Genotype Likelihoods for Homozygous Reference (Same as reference), Heterozygous, or Homozygous Alternate  (Non-reference).
+Based on that, it emits a variant call if highest likelihood is for  Heterozygous or Homozygous Alternate . uses CNN.

 The CNN can be trained by feeding the CNN with aligned reads encoded into pileup images, something like Figure 12, and making the model target corresponding genotype likelihoods.
 Thus, we leverage the convolutional filter and pooling layers of CNN that make it able to take high dimensional data - read bases, quality of of bases and neighboring bases - just all the BAM file features.
 Essentially, the CNN is now just performing Image Classification.